 - Be sure to sign a buyer's broker agreement.

-03Wiping Out Savings
+Wiping Out Savings

 How much should you spend on your new home?
-The simple answer: you should spend what you can afford.
+The simple answer: You should spend what you can afford.

-If you put every cent you can scrape together into a down payment for your new home, borrow money from relatives to pay your closing costs, and plan on charging all repairs and future maintenance to a credit card -- you're spending too much.
+If you put every cent you can scrape together into a down payment for your new home, borrow money from relatives to pay your closing costs, and plan on charging all repairs and future maintenance to a credit card—you're spending too much.

 Need to cash out your retirement accounts to make ends meet?
 Don't.

-04Refusing Professional Advice
+Refusing Professional Advice

-06Picking Wrong Neighborhoods
+Picking Wrong Neighborhoods

 The three most important words in real estate are location, location, location.
-That means that even a terrific house in a bad neighborhood can be a poor investment.
+That means even a terrific house in a bad neighborhood can be a poor investment.

 - Talk to neighbors before you buy.

-07Passing Up Home Inspections
+Passing Up Home Inspections

 No matter how lovely it is, every home has its challenges.
-While peeling paint and broken railings are visually obvious, a failing roof, corroded pipes, problematic wiring, or an elderly heating system may escape your notice.
+While peeling paint and broken railings are visually obvious, a failing roof, corroded pipes, problematic wiring, or an old heating system may escape your notice.
 All of these cost money to fix.

-How do you spot problems--especially when they're covered, hidden, or inside the walls?
+How do you spot problems—especially when they're covered, hidden, or inside the walls?

-08Plunging Into Debt After Closing
+Plunging Into Debt After Closing